 An additional difference of note between the two papers pertains to the elasticity of wages to local-level employer concentration.
-Whereas over the last decade in the sample (2008-2016), the OLS elasticity found in the present study is approximately -0.02, in Azar et al. the elasticity (estimated over the 2009-2012 time-period) is larger in magnitude and equal to -0.038.
+Whereas over the last decade in the sample (2008-16), the OLS elasticity found in the present study is approximately -0.02, in Azar et al. the elasticity (estimated over the 2009-12 time-period) is larger in magnitude and equal to -0.038.
 Similarly, in their IV specification, Azar et al. (2017) find an elasticity of (posted) wages to local-level employer concentration of -0.127, while our IV results show an elasticity that is between -0.03 and -0.06, depending on the specification.
 As the papers and the employed datasets differ along a host of dimensions - sample period, industries analyzed, online posted wages versus average wages at the establishment - the difference between estimated elasticities is a topic for future research.

-Our paper also relates to the growing literature on increased market concentration within industries in the United States (see e.g. Barkai 2016; Autor et al. 2017; De Locker and Eeckhout 2017; and Gutiérrez and Philippon 2017) and the relation between such concentration, firm markups, and the labor income share.
+Rinz (2018) analyzes the relation between local labor market concentration and wages using the IV methodology in Azar et al. (2017).
+Similar to Azar et al. (2017) and the results here, Rinz (2018) finds a negative relation between wages and employer concentration.
+Our paper also relates to the growing literature on increased market concentration within industries in the United States (see, for example, Barkai 2019; Autor et al. 2017; De Locker and Eeckhout 2017; Gutiérrez and Philippon 2017) and the relation between such concentration, firm markups, and the labor income share.
 Whereas this literature focuses on the decrease in competition within the product market and the negative relation between product market competition and the labor share, we focus on concentration within the market for labor: that is, the ability of monopsonist employers in the corporate sector to exploit their local-level market power to reduce wages.